Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Introduction

-While the aforementioned Wang-Torquato algorithm \cite{wangDynamicMeasureHyperuniformity2022} enables one to reliably extract the scaling exponent $\alpha$ in the asymptotic power law \eqref{eq:asym-pw} from the long-time data of $\mathscr{s}^{ex}(t)$, the procedure can be further improved to estimate $\alpha$ even more accurately.
+Wang and Torquato \cite{wangDynamicMeasureHyperuniformity2022} developed a systematic spreadability fitting algorithm that enables one to reliably extract the scaling exponent $\alpha$ in the asymptotic power law \eqref{eq:asym-pw} from the long-time data of $\mathscr{s}^{ex}(t)$, which can be further improved to estimate $\alpha$ even more accurately.
 The precision of the Wang-Torquato algorithm depends on whether the true long-time behavior is achieved; the larger the time $t$, the closer one is to the asymptotic power law \eqref{eq:asym-pw}, and hence the more accurate is the estimate of the exponent $\alpha$.
 Furthermore, since the residual $o[(Dt/a^2)^{-\frac{d+\alpha}{2}}]$ does not change the sign at large $t$, the fitting procedure inevitably leads to a systematic error in the value of the exponent $\alpha$.
 In this paper, we demonstrate how we can enhance the fitting precision by incorporating higher-order terms in the large-$t$ asymptotic expansion of $\mathscr{s}^{ex}(t)$ in addition to exploiting the mathematical properties of $\tilde{\chi}_{_V}(\mathbf{k})$ and $\chi_{_V}(\mathbf{r})$.
-Additionally, we obtain two-point Pad\'e approximants by combining the large-$t$ fits of the asymptotic expansion of $\mathscr{s}^{ex}(t)$ with the small-$t$ expansion, and show that they provide a good approximations of $\mathscr{s}^{ex}(t)$ for all times $t$.
+Additionally, we obtain two-point Pad\'e approximants by combining the large-$t$ fits of the asymptotic expansion of $\mathscr{s}^{ex}(t)$ with the small-$t$ expansion, and show that they provide a good approximation of $\mathscr{s}^{ex}(t)$ for all times $t$.

 The paper is organized as follows.
-In Sec \ref{sec:background}, we provide basic definitions and preliminaries.
+In Sec. \ref{sec:background}, we provide basic definitions and preliminaries.
 We then demonstrate the mathematical properties and the physical implications of the large-$t$ asymptotic expansion of the spreadability $\mathscr{s}^{ex}(t)$ (Sec. \ref{sec:theory}).
-Sec. \ref{sec:fitting} presents how the fitting is improved based on the theory.
+Section \ref{sec:fitting} presents how the fitting is improved based on the theory.
 Its applications to a few representative models are shown in Sec. \ref{sec:results}.
 Finally, we discuss the implications of the results and conclude in Sec. \ref{sec:discussion-and-conclusion}.